facebook/hhvm/hphp/test/ext_zend_compat/hello/README.md

+## What
-Simple hello zend extension, taken from http://devzone.zend.com/303/extension-writing-part-i-introduction-to-php-and-zend/
+This is a simple hello zend extension, taken from http://devzone.zend.com/303/extension-writing-part-i-introduction-to-php-and-zend/

 Build: